 AAF will add the Origin Identity Provider metadata to Rapid IdP to enable the redirect of user authentication to the Origin Identity Provider.

 8. Deploy Rapid IdP and Verify Setup

 The AAF will verify the setup of the Rapid IdP service.
-On verification the AAF will deploy the new Rapid IdP instance into the federation.
+On verification the AAF will deploy the new Rapid IdP instance into the federation (Production or Test).

-Note: The customer’s existing on-premise IdP will remain active for all users until its Hostname CNAME DNS entry is updated.
+The customer’s existing on-premise IdP will remain active for all users until the Hostname CNAME DNS entry is updated.
 This update will occur in a later step (11).

 9. Hostname CNAME details